 Park Hopping is back at Walt Disney World!
-As of January 2021, Annual Passholders and guests who buy Park Hopper tickets can now visit Magic Kingdom, EPCOT, Hollywood Studios, and/or Animal Kingdom all in the same day.
-In this guide, we’ll share important details, info & tips, plus a report from our experience Park Hopping at Walt Disney World in 2021.
+As of 2021, Annual Passholders and guests who buy Park Hopper tickets can visit Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom all in the same day.
+This guide shares important details, info & tips, and our experiences with Park Hopper tickets.
+(Updated June 22, 2021.)

 As a reminder, Park Hopping was temporarily suspended along with the Disney Dining Plan, FastPass+, Extra Magic Hours, character meet & greets, etc. At that same time, the Disney Park Pass theme park reservation system was rolled out to manage attendance and adherence to capacity caps.

-In our view, the return of Park Hopping is a pretty significant milestone in Walt Disney World’s phased reopening.
-It signals one big way the parks are resuming normalcy.
+The return of Park Hopping is a significant improvement when it comes to visiting Walt Disney World, and it’s a big way the parks are resuming normalcy.
 It also suggests that Disney is not concerned about hitting its capacity caps in the afternoon most days, which should be good news when it comes to crowd levels going forward.

 We’ll start with basic info on modified Park Hopping at Walt Disney World.
 First, although Park Hopping is being added, Disney Park Pass reservations are not being dropped.
 That’s still required for the first theme park you’re visiting each day.
-At present, the that reservation system is in place to manage capacity through early 2022.
-(We still believe Walt Disney World will end up ditching it later this year.)
+At present, the that reservation system is in place to manage capacity through January 2023.
+(We believe Walt Disney World will end up ditching it well before then.)

 Not only do you need to have a Disney Park Pass reservation, but you actually need to scan in at the turnstiles and enter your first park to “validate” and enable Park Hopping.
 Savvy as the decision might seem, you can’t book DHS but skip it and head to Magic Kingdom to loop Country Bear Jamboree all day.